Energy and Green Construction Codes

 - energy efficiency for building envelope, mechanical equipment and lighting systems

 - daylighting for libraries, schools, offices, warehouses, retail areas 10,000 square

 - building commissioning for proper installation, effective operation and functional

 performance of building systems

 Established in 1998, Scottsdale’s residential Green Building Program was the first in the state and the fifth in the nation.
-Since then, the city has issued nearly 1,300 green building permits.
-The city established a commercial component in 2001 with approximately 45 permits issued to date.
+Since then, the city has issued over 1,300 green building permits.
+The city established a commercial component in 2001 with over 45 permits issued to date.

 In 2005, the city adopted the nation’s first LEED Gold policy for newly constructed and renovated public facilities.
 LEED is a national multi-level green building rating program administered by the Green Building Certification Institute.
 Scottsdale has committed to the LEED certification process to ensure the objectivity of a third-party verification process for public facilities and considers LEED Silver, Gold and Platinum level certified buildings as meeting or exceeding the provisions of the IgCC.
 As a market-based rating program, LEED provides an independent avenue for achieving higher performance thresholds, whereas the IgCC is designed to provide minimum baseline performance measures that are administered by the local jurisdiction.

 The following documents are to be used as part of Scottsdale's IgCC project approval process:

 Green Building Program Manager Anthony Floyd